-- (1) All books and records required to be made under the provisions of subsections (a) to (c), inclusive, of this Rule shall be maintained and preserved in an easily accessible place for a period of not less than five years from the end of the fiscal year during which the last entry was made on such record, the first two years in an appropriate office of the investment adviser. - (2) Partnership articles and any amendments thereto, articles of incorporation, charters, minute books, and stock certificate books of the investment adviser and of any predecessor, shall be maintained in the principal office of the investment adviser and preserved until at least three years after termination of the enterprise. - (f) An investment adviser subject to subsection (a) of this Rule, before ceasing to conduct or discontinuing business as an investment adviser shall arrange for and be responsible for the preservation of the books and records required to be maintained and preserved under this Rule, and shall notify the Director in writing of the exact address where such books and records will be maintained during such period. - (g) - (1) The records required to be maintained and preserved pursuant to this Rule may be immediately produced or reproduced by photograph on film or, as provided in paragraph (g)(2) below, on magnetic disk, tape or other computer storage medium, and be maintained and preserved for the required time in that form.
-If records are produced or reproduced by photographic film or computer storage medium, the investment adviser shall: - (A) arrange the records and index the films or computer storage medium so as to permit the immediate location of any particular record; - (B) be ready at all times to provide, and promptly provide, any facsimile enlargement of film or computer printout or copy of the computer storage medium the Director by its examiners or other representatives may request; - (C) store separately from the original one other copy of the film or computer storage medium for the time required; - (D) with respect to records stored on computer storage medium, maintain procedures for maintenance and preservation of, and access to, records so as to reasonable safeguard records from loss, alteration, or destruction; and - (E) with respect to records stored on photographic film, at all times have available for the Director's examination of its records pursuant to Section 73-303(e) of the Act, facilities for immediate, easily readable projection of the film and for producing easily readable facsimile enlargements. - (2) Pursuant to this paragraph (g) an adviser may maintain and preserve on computer tape or disk or other computer storage medium records which, in the ordinary course of the adviser's business, are created by the adviser on electronic media or are received by the adviser solely on electronic media or by electronic data transmission. - (h) For purposes of this Rule "investment supervisory services" means the giving of continuous advice as to the investment of funds on the basis of the individual needs of each client. - (i) Every investment adviser that has its principal place of business in a state other than Delaware shall be exempt from the requirements of this section, provided the investment adviser is licensed in the state of its principal place of business and is in compliance with that state's recordkeeping requirements.
+- (A) arrange the records and index the films or computer storage medium so as to permit the immediate location of any particular record; - (B) be ready at all times to provide, and promptly provide, any facsimile enlargement of film or computer printout or copy of the computer storage medium the Commissioner Director by its examiners or other representatives may request; - (C) store separately from the original one other copy of the film or computer storage medium for the time required; - (D) with respect to records stored on computer storage medium, maintain procedures for maintenance and preservation of, and access to, records so as to reasonable safeguard records from loss, alteration, or destruction; and - (E) with respect to records stored on photographic film, at all times have available for the Commissioner's Director's examination of its records pursuant to Section 73-303(e) of the Act, facilities for immediate, easily readable projection of the film and for producing easily readable facsimile enlargements. - (2) Pursuant to this paragraph 98.7 (g) an adviser may maintain and preserve on computer tape or disk or other computer storage medium records which, in the ordinary course of the adviser's business, are created by the adviser on electronic media or are received by the adviser solely on electronic media or by electronic data transmission. - (h) For purposes of this Rule "investment supervisory services" means the giving of continuous advice as to the investment of funds on the basis of the individual needs of each client. - (i) Every investment adviser that has its principal place of business in a state other than Delaware shall be exempt from the requirements of this section, provided the investment adviser is licensed in such the state of its principal place of business and is in compliance with the that state's recordkeeping requirements.